ElephanZ/Climate-Change-Classifier/README.md

 ## Real World Application

-I've made tests on two US Twitter profiles owned by well known activists (**Greta Thunberg** and **Leonardo Di Caprio**). <br/>
+I've made tests on two US profiles owned by well known activists (**Greta Thunberg** and **Leonardo Di Caprio**). <br/>
 In time, with an appropriate dataset, may be maked analytics on how many VIPs are interested (and how) on climate change for each main job category (such as politics, cinema, football, etc).

 ## Conclusions

 I have tested and compared five classification algorithms.
-The best is SVM, followed in order by Logistic Regression, SGD, K-Nearest Neighbors, and Multinomial Naive-Bayes. <br/>
+The best is SVM, followed in order by Logistic Regression, SGD, K-Nearest Neighbors, and Multinomial Naive-Bayes.
 To better classify text should be used a Neural Network.

 I got Pros 🆗 and Cons ⛔ in this project due to the basic models used, and the not well-proportioned dataset:
 * 🆗 when tweets are really about climate change, the model works well enough.